Skip to Content

 3. Trial

-If mediation fails, the case will proceed to trial where each parent will present evidence and the court will make a final decision based on the child’s best interests.
+If mediation fails, the case will proceed to trial, where each parent will present evidence and the court will make a final decision based on the child’s best interests.

 4. Custody Agreement